ProjecticumDataScience/lumbricus/readme.md

 File structure:

-- 'scripts' contains scripts used to run the workflow. scripts are ordered by order of usage.
+- 'scripts' contains scripts used to run the workflow. scripts are ordered by protocol.
-- 'data' contains data files used by the programs in the workflow.
+- 'data' contains data files processed  in the workflow.
-    Data such as annotations, reference genome and index are here.
+    Data such as  alignnment output, model,  uniprot protein mapping  are here.
 - 'data_input' is the folder for raw data files to be analyzed.
-    Loose fastq.gz files are placed here and can be archived once finished.
+    Fasta's files, ref genome, ref transcriptomic data are here.
-- 'results' contains folders with all manipulated data.
+- 'results' contains folders with gene databse, webapp source code, proteomic analytics report

-    Programs output their temp files here as well.
+Tophat  is used for alignem.

-Chopper is used for removing adapter sequences. minimap2 is used to align input data to reference genome. aligned .sam data is then filtered by FLAG value and converted to .bam files for Bambu.
+Augustus &  GeneMark-ES/ET/EP+ ver 4.7 are used to build model ab de novo

 ### Installation